Uboa

 Uboa is the musical project of Australian drone, ambient and noise rock artist Xandra Metcalfe.
-She began in 2010 during a period when Metcalfe experimented with doom metal textures and home studio equipment, and gradually moved towards noise, experimental and abstract compositions.
+She began in 2010, initially experimenting with doom metal textures and home studio equipment, before gradually moving towards noise, experimental and abstract compositions.

 Metcalfe has collaborated as Uboa with several other noise artists including Slumber Kitty, Muddy Lawrence, Solus Varak, teeth dreams and has produced a split EP with Bolt Gun.

 Career

 Xandra Metcalfe is based in Melbourne, Australia.
 Uboa's debut album Sometimes Light was released in 2010, followed by Jouissance in 2013 and The Sky May Be in 2018.
 In 2019, she released her fourth album The Origin of My Depression, which was recorded amidst her suicide attempt via drug overdose.
 The album cover was taken from her point of view in a hospital bed following the attempt, which in her words, "could have been the last thing I saw before I died.
 Nothing glorious, but something boring and accidental."
 She released an EP The Flesh of the World in 2020, which Toronto-based queer publication Xtra Magazine praised for its "punchy ’80s synths, layered vocals and absolutely massive blasts of raw noise."

 In February 2023, Uboa signed to San Francisco-based record label The Flenser, which released The Origin of My Depression on vinyl for the first time.
 She opened for Liturgy on their first Australian tour in November 2023.
 Uboa performed three sets at the 2024 Roadburn Festival in Tilburg, Netherlands, including the live debut of The Origin of My Depression in full.
 Uboa's fifth album Impossible Light was released on 28 June 2024.